 - Keep the outside air from going in

-- Also, keep the interior temperature stable so as not to air conditioning
+- Keep the interior temperature stable

 - In addition, prevent heat leaks

 4. Use dehumidifiers to prevent damage caused by humidity